Munu-Singh/Remote-Repo/README.md

-This is local Repo for learning
+This is Remote Repo for learning